gruntgrunt32/Extension-Template/README.md

 # 🧩Extension Template

-_A simple and customizable Chrome Extension template for building browser extensions._
+_A simple and customizable Chrome Extension template for building browser extensions with a flask app to add additional functionalities._

 ---